SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 that would transfer control out of the statements, such as a ``break`` or a ``return`` statement, or by throwing an error.
-Deferred actions are executed in reverse order of how they are specified --- that is, the code in the first ``defer`` statement executes after code in the second, and so on.
+Deferred actions are executed in reverse order of how they are written in your source code.
+That is, the code in the first ``defer`` statement executes last, the code in the second ``defer`` statement executes second to last, and so on.
+The last ``defer`` statement in source code order is the first to be executed.

 .. testcode:: defer